dbcook/openrocket-database/README.md

 #### AVI (Aerospace Vehicles Inc.)

-AVI was created around 1973 when Myke Bergenske bought back the MPC line from General Mills.
-It was famous for having an enormous newspaper style catalog (many of the items in which were not really available), and for making some very nice black powder motors, including a 24mm "E11.8".
+AVI was created around 1973 when Myke Bergenske bought back the MPC business from General Mills.
+AVI was famous for having an enormous newspaper style catalog in which many of the items were not really available, and for making some very nice black powder motors, including a 24mm "E11.8".
 AVI continued production of various MPC kits, with some substitutions to replace expensive injection molded parts.
 AVI ceased operation around 1979, at which time some of its motor making equipment was transferred to FSI, allowing FSI to enter the 18mm motor market to supplement its by then